di-sukharev/isomorphic-app/README.md

 $ npm start
 ```

-Server starts on [http://localhost:3000](http://localhost:3000), open the link in browser.
+Server starts on [http://localhost:3000](http://localhost:3000), open the link in a browser.

 ## How it works